 Talking Pictures: Every picture tells a story (Pilot programme) at Tate Liverpool - February and March 2020.

-An art course for refugees and asylum seekers living in Liverpool.
+An art project for refugees and asylum seekers living in Liverpool.

-Co designed with Tate Liverpool, planning and delivery by Adi Lerer.
+Co designed with Tate Liverpool, Curation and delivery by Adi Lerer.

 Talking Pictures was developed to enable links between refugees and asylum seekers living in Liverpool and Tate Liverpool's staff and visitors.
 The project aims to improve the confidence and self-esteem of the group and help to reduce the isolation they face by developing new skills and widening their network.